OpenBCI/Documentation/website/docs/GettingStarted/Community/13-Community_Instructions.md

 **Note**: your profile will not appear on the People Page until you have a first name, last name, and photo.
 All other info is optional (but encouraged)!

-If your profile is still not showing up on the People Page, reach out to [contact@openbci.com.](mailto:contact@openbci.com.)
+Once you have made an account, reach out to [contact@openbci.com.](mailto:contact@openbci.com.)
+Your account is inactive until an admin "checks off" your account.
 We’ll make sure your profile is active and set up as a contributor.

 ### Making Posts